 To initiate an appeal, the claimant should initially discuss the issue with the Co-Chairs of the P & P Committee to clarify why the disputed judgment was made.
-If this does not satisfactorily resolve the matter, the claimant should send a letter of appeal (supported by appropriate documentation) to the Administrative Coordinating Center for distribution to the entire P & P Committee.
+If this does not satisfactorily resolve the matter, the claimant should send a letter of appeal (supported by appropriate documentation) to the Administrative

+Coordinating Center for distribution to the entire P & P Committee.
 The P & P Committee reviews the grievance and responds in writing within four weeks of receipt of the appeal.
-A decision of the P & P Committee regarding a grievance is binding, but the decision may be appealed to the Steering Committee.
+A decision of the P & P Committee regarding a grievance is binding.